BadWolfMC/BadWolfMC-Issue-Tracker/README.md

 ## Welcome to our Issue Tracker!

-To report a problem please select the "Issue" tab above.
+To report a problem please select the "Issue" tab above, or to suggest a feature click on "Discussions".

 ## About Us